 The CSC Seminar on Intelligent Design in the Natural Sciences will prepare students to make research contributions advancing the growing science of intelligent design (ID).
 The seminar will explore cutting-edge ID work in fields such as molecular biology, biochemistry, embryology, developmental biology, paleontology, computational biology, ID-theoretic mathematics, cosmology, physics, and the history and philosophy of science.
 The seminar will include presentations on the application of intelligent design to laboratory research as well as frank treatment of the academic realities that ID researchers confront in graduate school and beyond, and strategies for dealing with them.

 Do you have a commitment to truth and to following the evidence where it leads?
 Do you have the desire, the vision and the determination necessary to breathe new purpose into the scientific enterprise and influence its self-understanding in ways that will benefit both science and humanity?
-Apply to become one of a select group of students participating in this exciting workshop.
+Apply to become one of a select group of students participating in this exciting program.

 Format & Dates

 The 2021 Seminar on Intelligent Design in the Natural Sciences will be comprised of three parts:

 (1) Self-paced online curriculum including special video lectures, readings, and more

 (2) Online discussions with seminar faculty and fellow participants over Zoom

 (June 25–26, July 2–3, and July 9–10)

 (3) A capstone weekend of lectures and discussions held in Dallas, TX for U.S. participants and online for international participants (July 15–17)